-- + All WMA regulations apply. - Ranges are open 8 a.m. to sunset. - At least one member of the shooting party must have a current, valid New Jersey hunting license in possession. - + Shotgun range: fine shot only.
-No buckshot or rifled slugs. - · Archery range: target or practice tips only.
-NO broadheads are allowed on any WMA range, whether practicing at the provided backstop or shooting into your own target brought to the range. - + Muzzleloading rifle range: muzzleloading firearms, shotguns with rifled slugs or buckshot and modern rimfire (both .177 and .22 caliber) rifles and air guns in calibers legal for hunting. - No handguns or centerfire rifles permitted.
+- All WMA regulations apply. - Ranges are open 8 a.m. to sunset. - At least one member of the shooting party must have a current, valid New Jersey hunting license in possession. - Shotgun range: fine shot only.
+No buckshot or rifled slugs. - Archery range: target tips only.
+NO broadheads allowed on any WMA range, regardless of the target used. - Muzzleloading rifle range: muzzleloading firearms, shotguns (rifled slug, buckshot), modern rimfire rifles ( .177, .22 caliber) and air guns in calibers legal for hunting are allowed. - \ No handguns or centerfire rifles permitted.